-High turnover can be an equally expensive problem.
-Every time you need to find and screen a new tenant, you’re spending money instead of earning profits.
-If you’re starting as a new landlord and your tenants keep leaving, it’s time to do a bit of investigating.
-While high turnover may well be due to outside forces like the local market or economy, in other cases, your tenants might leave for reasons a little closer to home.
-If you haven’t yet, make sure that your rental property is in good condition and that necessary repairs and maintenance are being done regularly.
-It’s likewise a good idea to step up your communication with your tenants.
-Frequent positive interactions can have a big impact on tenant retention and help encourage your tenants to tell you the real reason they left.
-You can then address the problem directly.
+a high turnover can also be a costly issue.
+Every time you need to identify and vet a new tenant, you’re losing money rather than making it.
+It’s time to look into the situation if you’re a new landlord and your tenants keep moving out.
+Although a high turnover rate may be a result of external factors like the neighborhood market or economy, in some circumstances, your tenants may leave for reasons that are a touch closer to home.
+If you haven’t already, ensure that your rental property is in excellent condition and that you consistently perform any necessary repairs and maintenance.
+It’s also a good idea to communicate with your tenants more frequently.
+Positive contacts with tenants on a regular basis might make them feel more comfortable disclosing their reasons for leaving, which can have a big impact on tenant retention.
+Then, you can directly address the problem.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.